Gijs-Koot/frog-docker-flask-gunicorn/README.md

 ## Disclaimer

 There is a server included with [Frog](http://languagemachines.github.io/frog/), which should work on it's own, but a had an [issue](https://github.com/proycon/LaMachine/issues/4) with it.
 This setup comes with the added benefit of an `HTTP / json` interface.
-The original server is probably much more efficient, and the base Docker image is also not very small, because you can do a lot more with it.
+The original server is probably much more efficient, and the base Docker image we use here is also not very small, because you can do a lot more with it.

 ## Usage